Learn how to grow air plants, one of the easiest low-maintenance houseplants to take care of.

 What is the best thing about air plants?
 They don't need any dirt to grow, so there is no need for messy soil or watering cans.

 However, your air plant still needs a little care, mostly just a spray of water mist every few days and an occasional good soak in a bowl of water.
-If you travel frequently, no problem: sit them above a bowl of water while you're gone to increase their local humidity (don't let them touch the water), then give them a good soak when you get back.
+If you travel frequently, no problem: mist them well and sit them above a saucer of water before you leave to increase their local humidity (don't let them actually touch the water in the saucer, or they will rot), then give them a good soak when you get back.

 Looking for information on air plants for beginners?
 This is a good basic summary of airplants care: